outscale/butterfly/README.md

 Butterfly
 =========
-Butterfly connects Virtual Machines and control their traffic flow.
+Butterfly connects Virtual Machines and controls their traffic flow.

-Each VM traffic is contained in a specific [VXLAN](https://en.wikipedia.org/wiki/Virtual_Extensible_LAN) network and traffic is filtered by an (EC2/Openstack-like) Security Groups.
+Each VM traffic is contained in a specific [VXLAN](https://en.wikipedia.org/wiki/Virtual_Extensible_LAN) network and traffic is filtered by (EC2/Openstack-like) security groups.

-Security Groups can be applied to any VM interface, SG contain a list of simple network rules (dropping traffic by default).
+Security groups can be applied to any VM interface, and contain a list of simple network rules (dropping traffic by default).

 # Using Butterfly

 Butterfly is a daemon you can control over a network API.

-It's packaged with a client mainly allowing you to add/remove/list virtual network interfaces and security groups.
+It is packaged with a client mainly allowing you to add/remove/list virtual network interfaces and security groups.

 You can of course directly code your calls to Butterfly's API.
-API message transport is based on [ZeroMQ](http://zeromq.org/) and message are encoded in [Protobuf](https://github.com/google/protobuf/ "Google's protobuf") format.
+API message transport is based on [ZeroMQ](http://zeromq.org/) and messages are encoded in [Protobuf](https://github.com/google/protobuf/ "Google's protobuf") format.
 Check out [protocol](https://github.com/outscale/butterfly/tree/master/api/protocol) for more details.